 More Chinese Noodle Recipes:

 - Chicken Chow Mein - this recipe for chicken chow mein tastes as good or even better than a local Chinese takeout.
-I’ve included a nutritional breakdown.
+We’ve included a nutritional breakdown.

 - Baked Chicken Chow Mein - This recipe comes from HeartSmart Chinese Cooking by Stephen Wong and includes a nutritional breakdown.